CFL: 9th season

 Grey Cup wins: 2 (with Cgy. in 2014 and 2018)

 Selected in the second round (ninth overall) of the 2011 CFL draft and signed on May 20, 2011.

-(Calgary) Turner played four games (three starts) and had five tackles, one sack, two QB pressures and one knockdown.
-He finished the season on the six-game injury list.
+(Calgary) Turner played four games including three starts and had five tackles, one sack, two QB pressures and one knockdown.
+He made his season debut in Week 9 against BC and recorded a pair of tackles and a sack.
+Turner finished the season on the six-game injury list.